eye4357/x_make_slack_dump_and_reset_z/README.md

 - Only deploy tokens owned by workspace administrators—Slack refuses to let tourists delete other people’s data.
 - Respect retention obligations.
 If the law demands a trail, toggle `delete_after_export` to `false` and let retention handle the rest.
 - Archive volumes add up; schedule offload from Change Control to cheaper storage if the vault starts bulking up.
+- Token freshness is non-negotiable; document approvals and scope validation output alongside each export bundle.

 ## Provenance
 Built in the lab.
 The Heisenberg tone stays because clarity cuts through the noise.